2023 Intensive Care Nursing

 - Clinical Assessments: Student progress throughout the Clinical Practice Units will be assessed on an individual basis utilising a variety of assessment methods and tools.
 Assessments will include specialty clinical competencies; standardised learning contracts for clinical rotations, professional performance reviews, and written assessments such as clinical incident analyses, and a procedure development portfolio

-- Clinical Leadership/Management: Following consultation with Nurse Managers, experience may be gained in leadership within the Intensive Care Unit.
+- Clinical Leadership/management: Upon completion of the course requirements, experience may be gained in team leadership and clinical governance within the Intensive Care Unit.

 Course duration